tokio-rs/tracing/tracing/README.md

 - [`diesel-tracing`] provides integration with [`diesel`] database connections.
 - [`tracing-tracy`] provides a way to collect [Tracy] profiles in instrumented applications.
+- [`tracing-fluent-assertions`] provides a fluent assertions-style testing framework for validating the behavior of `tracing` spans.

 If you're the maintainer of a `tracing` ecosystem crate not listed above, please let us know!
 We'd love to add your project to the list!